Greenfin17/SwimmerBuddy/README.md

 - The unauthenticated user can view and search public workouts.
 - The authenticated user can create, read update and delete collections of workouts
 - The authenticated user can search their own collections.
-- The user can print a workout to bring to the pool.

 ## ERD
 https://dbdiagram.io/d/60a5b120b29a09603d15abec